DevsHero/dynamic-agent/README.md

 *   **Vector Store:** Access to a running instance of your chosen vector store (e.g., Redis, Qdrant).
 *   **Redis (Optional):** Required if using Redis for history persistence or caching.

+## Getting Data Ready (Integration with db2vec & vector-nexus)

+Dynamic Agent works seamlessly with `db2vec` for data ingestion and relies on `vector-nexus` (which is included as a dependency) to interact with your vector store and understand its structure.
+Here's the typical workflow:

+1.  **Ingest Data with `db2vec`:**
+    *   Use the [db2vec](https://github.com/DevsHero/db2vec) tool to dump your source data (from databases, files, etc.) into your chosen vector store. `db2vec` handles connecting to data sources, generating embeddings using a specified model, and indexing the data.
+    *   Ensure the embedding model used in `db2vec` matches the `EMBEDDING_MODEL` configured for Dynamic Agent.

+2.  **Automatic Schema Detection via `vector-nexus`:**
+    *   Dynamic Agent uses the [vector-nexus](https://github.com/DevsHero/vector-nexus) library internally.
+    *   **You do not need to manually create `json/index_schema.json`.** `vector-nexus` will automatically inspect your vector store (based on the connection details provided) to determine the structure (indexes/collections and their fields) of the data you ingested with `db2vec`.
+    *   This schema information is then used internally by Dynamic Agent for RAG operations, including dynamic hybrid search query generation driven by the LLM.

+3.  **Configure Dynamic Agent:**
+    *   Set up your `.env` file or use CLI arguments to point Dynamic Agent to the same vector store instance used by `db2vec`.
+    *   Ensure the `VECTOR_TYPE`, `VECTOR_HOST`, `VECTOR_INDEX_NAME`, etc., match your setup so `vector-nexus` can connect and inspect the correct store.

+With these steps completed, Dynamic Agent, powered by `vector-nexus`, will be ready to perform RAG queries against your data.

 ## Configuration

 1.  **Environment Variables (`.env`)**